cardano-scaling/hydra/docs/use-cases/payments/index.md

 sidebar_position: 3
 ---

-# Hydra for Payments
+# Hydra for payments

 :::caution This category will be restructured

-The payments category will be restructured into a more consistent use-case-centric roadmap of application scenarios.
-For now it still contains some legacy use case articles.
+The payments category will undergo a restructuring to focus more coherently on use-case-centric roadmaps of application scenarios.
+Currently, it includes some legacy use case articles.
 :::

-Hydra for Payments is an ongoing collaboration with Obsidian Systems meant to complement the evolving Hydra Head Protocol with tooling designed for payment-specific use cases.
+Hydra for payments represents a collaborative effort with Obsidian Systems aimed at enhancing the Hydra head protocol with specialized tooling designed for payment-specific use cases.

-The current phase of development is focused on extending the existing open-source Hydra for Payments library by providing the following:
+The ongoing development phase concentrates on expanding the existing open-source Hydra for payments library by incorporating the following enhancements:

-- An expanded **payment channel API** with convenience features meant to reduce builder ramp-up and time-to-market for their projects.
+- An improved **payment channel API** that includes convenience features to reduce ramp-up time and accelerate market readiness for developers.

-- High-assurance mechanisms especially important for builders of commercial projects trusted with user assets.
+- Enhanced high-assurance mechanisms, which are crucial for developers of commercial projects that manage user assets.

-- Flexible **configurations** with sensible defaults to help builders dynamically scale their product and implement compelling user experiences.
+- Versatile **configurations** equipped with sensible defaults to aid developers in dynamically scaling their products and crafting engaging user experiences.

-The plan is to consolidate this work and make it available as the **mainnet-compatible Hydra for Payments SDK**.
+The culmination of this phase will see the integration of these developments into the **mainnet-compatible Hydra for payments SDK**.

-To validate these aims, the launch of a **mobile reference application** will follow.
-The application will directly utilize the Hydra for Payments SDK for all of critical payment channel functionality.
+To validate these enhancements, we plan to launch a **mobile reference application**.
+This application will directly leverage the Hydra for payments SDK, incorporating all essential payment channel functionalities.

-### Further Reading
+### Further reading

-- The post introducing the Hydra for Payments project can be found [here](https://iohk.io/en/blog/posts/2022/11/10/hydra-for-payments-introducing-developer-tooling-to-unlock-micropayments-on-cardano/).
+- Discover the introductory post about the Hydra for payments project [here](https://iohk.io/en/blog/posts/2022/11/10/hydra-for-payments-introducing-developer-tooling-to-unlock-micropayments-on-cardano/).

-- Hydra for Payments is under active development and the source code and documentation can be found [here](https://github.com/obsidiansystems/hydra-pay).
+- Hydra for payments is actively being developed, with source code and documentation available [here](https://github.com/obsidiansystems/hydra-pay).

-### An Example Configuration
+### An example configuration

 ![](./hydra-for-payments.png)